You Can't Steal My Smile!

 Modeling & Teaching Resilience

 How do children know they are resilient and can handle the trials of life?
-Especially in a culture where victimhood is purported as heroic.
-Today’s young adults have been raised to believe they are fragile.
-Life includes “10,000 Joys and 10,000 Sorrows,” Buddha said.
+Life includes “10,000 joys and 10,000 sorrows,” as a famous spiritual teacher wisely said.
 We must prepare children for life not by overly protecting and indulging, but by modeling and teaching them to know they are resilient and have the power to receive all life brings.

 We can create empowered children through the playful and profound stories of Sag the Saguaro and his desert friends.
 Resilience appears as they process the many fleeting feelings they experience in a day, in a healthy way.